lsst/LDM-135/index.rst

 provide failure-prevention and failure-recovery capabilities.
 The MySQL proxy is designed to balance its load among several underlying MySQL servers and provide automatic fail-over in the event a server fails.
-The `XRootD`_ distributed file system provides multiple managers and highly redundant servers to provide high bandwidth, contend with high request rates, and cope with unreliable hardware.
+The `XRootD`_ system provides multiple managers and highly redundant servers to provide high bandwidth, contend with high request rates, and cope with unreliable hardware.
 And the Qserv master itself contains logic that works in conjunction with `XRootD`_ to isolate and